gridclub/gridclub.github.io/_posts/2014-11-10-ebola-hackfest.md

 This event is being held in conjunction with the [HackEbola event at the Harvard School of Engineering and Applied Sciences](http://projects.iq.harvard.edu/hack/home-0).

 ### Sponsors
 Thanks to our sponsors!
-They include the [UMass-Amherst GRiD student group](http://umassamherst-grid.github.io/), the [Western Massachusetts Data Science, Stats, and R Meetup](http://www.meetup.com/Pioneer-Valley-and-Five-College-R-Statistical-Meetup/), and more on the way!
+They include the Division of [Biostatistics](http://www.umass.edu/sphhs/biostatistics) & [Epidemiology](http://www.umass.edu/sphhs/epidemiology), the [UMass-Amherst GRiD student group](http://umassamherst-grid.github.io/) and the [Western Massachusetts Data Science, Stats, and R Meetup](http://www.meetup.com/Pioneer-Valley-and-Five-College-R-Statistical-Meetup/).

-Big thanks also to the [Department of Mathematics & Statistics](http://www.math.umass.edu) at UMass Amherst for allowing us to use one of the department's seminar rooms for the workshop.
+Thanks also to the [Department of Mathematics & Statistics](http://www.math.umass.edu) at UMass Amherst for allowing us to use one of the department's seminar rooms for the workshop.

+We could not have done this without your support.